vlcn-io/cr-sqlite/notes.md

 todo:

+- let server in client-server sync receive out of order events?

+  - it isn't doing the peer tracking in client-server setup, client is, so this is ok
+  - this means we don't need to override site id on the client

 - update the p2p example to forward messages on behalf of other peers?
 - site id must be proxied thru given comparison against it as a tie breaker
 - delete doesn't record version? tech. ok given delete wins but it is information loss.